Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Results

 We consider a ``best-case scenario'' for the precipitation model in which we set $\xi = 10$ (in approximate agreement with the simulations, see Figure~\ref{fig:radpro}), and take $Z(r)$ from the simulation directly.
 We also show predictions for a range of assumed values for the constant $\xi$ that bracket the values seen in the simulations while assuming a constant $Z(r)=0.1Z_{\odot}$ (also approximately representative of the simulations).
 In addition, we adopt $\tff(r)$ and the $T(\Rvir)$ boundary condition measured in the simulations.
 In any practical application of this model to observational data, these quantities would need to be assumed or independently constrained, thereby increasing the uncertainty of the model predictions.

 We compare model profiles computed using these assumptions to the median profiles measured in the simulations in Figure~\ref{fig:oneD_models}.
 The constant metallicity model profiles can generally be brought in agreement with the number density profile of each simulation by fine-tuning the $\tctff$ threshold value, but they all predict entropy profiles steeper than in the simulations.
-However, when we use metallicity gradients measured in the simulations (see Figure~\ref{fig:radpro}) agreement improves consierably, even if we adopt the same threshold of $\tctff = 10$ for all simulations.
-This agreement is consistent with the results of Figure~\ref{fig:radpro}, which shows that the CGM of these simulations has an approximately constant median $\tctff$ profile.
+However, when we use metallicity gradients measured in the simulations (see Figure~\ref{fig:radpro}) agreement improves considerably, even if we adopt the same threshold of $\tctff = 10$ for all simulations.
+This agreement is consistent with the results of Figure~\ref{fig:prof_tctff}, which shows that the CGM of these simulations has an approximately constant median $\tctff$ profile.
 The most successful models shown predict CGM gas masses similar to those in the simulations, and none exceed the universal baryon fraction.
-Therefore, self-consistent choices for the model's gravitational potential, temperature boundary condition, $\tctff$ value, and metallicity profile result in fairly accurate predictions of the number density and entropy profiles in the simulations.
+Therefore, self-consistent choices for the model's gravitational potential, temperature boundary condition, $\tctff$ value, and metallicity profile result in fairly accurate (to within a factor of $\sim 2$) predictions of the number density and entropy profiles in the simulations.

-The model of \citet{Sharma2012b} has been extended to both the steadily growing observational data on massive group and cluster systems from X-ray emission \citep{Voit2015, Voit.Donahue2015, Voit2017} and the rapidly emerging absorption line data on the CGM of less massive galaxies \citep{ Voit2019a, Voit2019b}.
+The model of \citet{Sharma2012b} has been extended to both the steadily growing observational data on massive group and cluster systems from X-ray emission \citep{Voit2015, Voit.Donahue2015} and the rapidly emerging absorption line data on the CGM of less massive galaxies \citep{ Voit2019a, Voit2019b}.
 The version presented in the latter papers has also been used to model scaling relations in galaxy properties across the entire galaxy mass range \citep[see also][]{Voit2015Galaxies}.
 However, we note that the model described in these papers is {\it not} identical to the one introduced in \citet{Sharma2012b} or presented in our analysis.
-Specifically, the version of the model presented in \citet{Voit2019a} does not self-consistently combine the assumptions of a constant $\tctff$ and HSE to predict thermodynamic profiles.
-Instead, this version combines the number density profile Eq.~\ref{equ:nH_precip} and an assumption of the temperature profile that is either constant or scales with the halo circular velocity to compute a ``precipitation-limited'' entropy profile.
-This entropy profile is then held fixed and combined with the HSE equation to obtain other thermodynamic quantities as a function of radius.
-As we show in the Appendix~\ref{sec:model_appendix}, this version predicts entropy profiles that are significantly steeper than in the simulations, even when adopting the simulation metallicity profile, and will thus result in inaccurate predictions for the CGM of galaxy-scale halos in practice.